Home Languages and scripts The Lemnian Stele Inscription

 Inscription A

-Marasm Av(is) – first personal name and the last name
+Marasm Av(is) – first personal name, followed by a familly name

-Sialgveiz Avis – second personal name and the last name
+Sialgveiz Avis – second personal name and the same family name (brothers)

-Vanalasial Zeronaim – fourth personal name and the last name
+Vanalasial Zeronaim – fourth personal name and the same family name (brothers again)

 Inscription B